Vandivier/afterecon/content/2014-12-18-the-free-market-is-the-democratic-republic.md

 ---
-title: The Free Market is the Democratic Republic
+title: "The Free Market is the Democratic Republic"
 date: 2014-12-18 15:42:24
 author: John Vandivier
 ---